rinalds98/Savory-Junction/README.md

 - **Console Errors**
     - No console errors were found

 ## **Manual Testing**
 The Following was tested manually and passed:
 - **Navbar**
-    - Savory Junction Logo brings to the user back to the homepage.
+    - Savory Junction Logo brings the user back to the homepage.
     - User logged out:
         - Home link - works as intended bringing the user back to the home page.
         - Create a booking - brings the user to the create a booking page.
         - Log-In/Register - brings the user to the respective pages.
         - Does not show 'Manage Bookings' or 'Log-Out' nav links
-    - User logged In:
+    - User Logged In:
         - Home link - works as intended bringing the user back to the home page.
         - Create a booking - brings the user to the create a booking page.
         - Manage Bookings - brings the user to the manage bookings page.